Enlighten Smoothie Bowl (Healthy + Easy)

 Healthy Smoothie Bowl Toppings

-- Hemp hearts – are a good source of omega 3 & 6 fatty acids, antioxidants, protein, iron, and vitamin B!
-I usually pick mine up online (affiliate link), but they can found in stores too.
+- Hemp hearts – are a good source of omega-3 & 6 fatty acids, antioxidants, protein, iron, and vitamin B!
+I usually pick mine up online (affiliate link), but they can be found in stores too.